muppet9010/factorio-muppet-streamer/README.md

 - INTEGER = expects a whole number and not a fraction.
 So `1.5` is a bad value.
 Integers are not wrapped in double quotes.
 - DECIMAL = can take a fraction, i.e `0.25` or `54.28437`.
 In some usage cases the final result will be rounded to a degree when processed, i.e. 0.4 seconds will have to be rounded to a single tick accuracy to be timed within the game.
 Decimals are not wrapped in double quotes.
+- BOOLEAN = expects either `true` or `false`.
+Booleans are not wrapped in double quotes.
 - STRING = a text string wrapped in double quotes, i.e. `"some text"`
 - STRING_LIST = a comma separated list of things in a single string, i.e. `"Player1,player2, Player3  "`.
 Any leading or trailing spaces will be removed from each entry in the list.
 The casing (capitalisation) of things must match the case within factorio exactly, i.e. player names must have the same case as within Factorio.
 This can be a single thing in a string, i.e. `"Player1"`.
 - POSITION_OBJECT = Arguments that accept a position will accept either a table or an array for the positional data.
 Both formats are recording 2 coordinates, an x and y value.
 They can be provided as either a table JSON string `{"x": 10, "y": 5}` or as a shorter array JSON string `[10, 5]`.